 - A very bad and sometimes deadly brain problem called posterior reversible encephalopathy syndrome (PRES) has happened with Cabometyx (cabozantinib tablets).
 Call your doctor right away if you have signs like feeling confused, lowered alertness, change in eyesight, loss of eyesight, seizures, or very bad headache.

 - Blood clots have happened with Cabometyx (cabozantinib tablets).
 Sometimes, blood clots like stroke have been deadly.
 Call your doctor right away if you have chest, arm, back, neck, or jaw pain or pressure; coughing up blood; numbness or weakness on 1 side of your body, trouble speaking or thinking, change in balance, or change in eyesight; shortness of breath; or swelling, warmth, or pain in the leg or arm.

-- Very bad jaw problems have happened with Cabometyx (cabozantinib tablets).
+- Severe jaw problems have happened.
 Have a dental exam before you start Cabometyx (cabozantinib tablets).
 Take good care of your teeth.
-Talk with your doctor.